 Check Contract Terms

-Conduct an audit of all employee contracts so that you are aware of any restrictions or obligations before you calculate your salary review budget for the year.
+Conduct an audit of all employee contracts so that you are aware of any restrictions or obligations before you calculate what your salary is to review the budget for the year.

 Review Job Descriptions